STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

 ### Create datasets:

-Create three vectors containing values of fluorescence intensity values from independent experiments for both mutants and the wildtype
+Create three vectors containing values of fluorescence intensity values from independent experiments for two different mutants (m1 and m2) as well as the wildtype

 ``` r
 fluor_m1 = c(55.74, 70.81, 36.74, 65.1, 57.22, 77.69, 53.58, 63.94, 50.8, 64.05, 45.09, 58.86)